jbcodeforce/big-data-tenant-analytics/docs/model.md

 ### Simulator code explanations

-* Use argparser to define the argument for the command line
+* Use argparser to define the argument for the command line.
 * Generate nb_records row: company has unique id, industry is selected randomly, revenue and number of employee is linked to the revenue.
-* Churn flag is set to 1 if revenue is low
+* Churn flag is set to 1 if revenue is low.
-* Use `csv` library to write the csv file
+* Use `csv` library to write the csv file.

 ## Upload generated files to S3